A procedure belonging to re-tuning and order therapy in which reflex zones in the area of the foot are hyperemized using a special grip technique.

 ContraindicationThis section has been translated automatically.

-Acute phlebitis or lymphangitis, infections, aneurysms, acute rheumatic diseases, M. Sudeck in the area of the foot, psychoses, autoimmune diseases, for example organ transplantation.
+Acute phlebitis or lymphangitis, infections, aneurysms, acute rheumatic diseases, Sudeck's disease in the foot area, psychoses, autoimmune diseases, post-organ transplantation.